 Michaela has so many wonderful looking recipes that I really struggled choosing what to make for this collaboration.

-In the end, it was down to this cheese board, Baked Spaghetti and Meatballs (because I love a good comforting dish this time of year), Three-Cheese Arancini (hello, decadent dipper that can easily be shared) and Cinnamon Spice Coffee Cake (because breakfast is one of my favorite types of events to host.)
+In the end, it was down to this candy board, Baked Spaghetti and Meatballs (because I love a good comforting dish this time of year), Three-Cheese Arancini (hello, decadent dipper that can easily be shared) and Cinnamon Spice Coffee Cake (because breakfast is one of my favorite types of events to host.)

 I thought this was a recipe we could all use in this season of our lives, and I’m so excited to have made it because it’s exactly as I expected, delicious and something I’ll make for years to come.